pilotmitchw/unity-theory/ossification-of-self.md

-Here is the summary of the final module for your **Unity Theory** documentation.
 ### **Module VI: The Ossification of the Self (Resilience)**
 **1. The Metaphor: Cartilage vs. Bone**
 The transition from childhood to adulthood is analogous to the biological process of ossification.